PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 ![bjj_con.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670406141863/z9vEYsEJE.png align="left")

-### Revealing the gist
+### Summarizing the gist

 This is maybe the most impressive feature.
-I copied a large, hardly readable text from Wikipedia about [Asset Backed Securities](https://en.wikipedia.org/wiki/Asset-backed_security) (the actual content is irrelevant, but believe me it is a **long, dry and ugly text full of technical terms** that ordinary people don't understand) and I wanted to see the summary in less than 20 words:
+I copied a large, hardly readable text from Wikipedia about [Asset Backed Securities](https://en.wikipedia.org/wiki/Asset-backed_security) (the actual content is irrelevant, but believe me it is a **long, dry and ugly text full of technical terms** that ordinary people don't understand) and I wanted to see only the gist in less than 20 words:

 ![gist.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670934758750/YPta9UCFL.png align="left")